mhpi/generic_deltamodel/docs/configuration.md

 ### 1.7 Multimodel (Optional)

-*multimodel*: Settings for NN in NN-weighted multimodel ensembles (see [Section 1.3](#12-general) multimodel type.).
+*multimodel*: Settings for NN in NN-weighted multimodel ensembles (see [Section 1.2](#12-general) multimodel type).
 NN learns to weight a collection of models.

 - *model*: [CudnnLstmModel, LstmModel, AnnModel, AnnCloseModel, MlpModel] Class name of the NN to use.
   - `CudnnLstmModel`: Custom LSTM built with PyTorch CUDA backend.
 LSTM of HydroDL.
 Only supports GPU.